IIITDM-Campus-News/campus-news/readme.md

 ### Academics

 * Technical Paper writing workshop to be held on 8th-9th September.
-* GATE and GRE inhouse classes started from 1st September.
+* GATE and GRE in-house classes started from 1st September.

 ### Placements